bharath12b5/mvn-linux/Building-Ruby-MongoDB-Driver.md

 1. Install the build dependencies

-    On RHEL 7.1/7.2 & 6.7 systems:
+ *    RHEL (6.8, 7.1, 7.2)
     ```shell
     sudo yum install ruby ruby-devel make gcc gcc-c++
     ```

-    On SLES 12/12-SP1 & 11-SP3 systems:
+ *    SLES (12, 12 SP1, 12 SP2, 11 SP4)
     ```shell
     sudo zypper install ruby ruby-devel make gcc gcc-c++
     ```

-    On Ubuntu 16.04 systems:
+ *    Ubuntu (16.04, 16.10)
     ```shell
     sudo apt-get update
     sudo apt-get install ruby ruby-dev make gcc g++
     ```
   You may already have some of these packages installed - just install any that are missing.

-2. Build Ruby from source (**only for Mongo 2.x and RHEL 6.7 / SLES 11-SP3**)
+2. Build Ruby from source (**only for Mongo 2.x and RHEL 6.8 / SLES 11 SP4**)

-    Ruby MongoDB Driver 2.x requires Ruby version >= 1.9.3 and the RPM packages available for RHEL 6.7 and SLES 11-SP3 are too low level.
-Instructions for building Ruby 2.3.0 are available [here](https://github.com/linux-on-ibm-z/docs/wiki/Building-Ruby).
+    Ruby MongoDB Driver 2.x requires Ruby version >= 1.9.3 and the RPM packages available for RHEL 6.8 and SLES 11 SP3 are too low level.
+Instructions for building Ruby 2.4.0 are available [here](https://github.com/linux-on-ibm-z/docs/wiki/Building-Ruby).
 3. Correct the gem environment for a standard user (skip if on RHEL 7.1/7.2)

     ```shell